szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **Passive Bonuses (Thieves only)**: Grants immunity to critical misses.
 - **Special Backstab Attacks**: Each rogue kit gains a unique on-backstab effect:
-  - **Kitless Thief**: Crippling Attack - Slows and reduces STR, DEX, and casting speed by 4 for 4 rounds (save vs. Death).
+  - **Kitless Thief**: Crippling Attack - Slows and reduces STR, DEX, and casting speed by 4 for 4 rounds (Save vs. Death).
-  - **Bounty Hunter/Stalker**: Subduing Attack - Knocks the target unconscious (save vs. Death), +10 non-lethal damage.
+  - **Bounty Hunter/Stalker**: Subduing Attack - Knocks the target unconscious (Save vs. Death), +10 non-lethal damage.
   - **Shadowdancer**: Shadow Attack - A 2-round non-stacking self-buff that grants 5% total damage resistance, a +2 bonus to damage, +5% critical hit chance, and a 20% chance to become invisible.
-  - **Assassin**: Death Attack - Stuns the target for 1 round (save vs. Death), and they die if they have 60 HP or less and fail another save vs. Death after that round; otherwise they take 2d6 poison damage and suffer a -4 penalty to saves vs. Death for 5 rounds.
+  - **Assassin**: Death Attack - Stuns the target for 1 round (Save vs. Death), and they die if they have 60 HP or less and fail another Save vs. Death after that round; otherwise they take 2d6 poison damage and suffer a -4 penalty to saves vs. Death for 5 rounds.
 - **New Charge Ability**: Expose Weakness (1/day), which removes the target's backstab immunity and lowers their defenses to piercing and slashing damage by 10% for 4 rounds.
 Can be cast invisibly.

 ### Make Thieves' Hood better and grant perks to single-classed thieves (1653) (BG2EE EET)